ofloveandhate/bertini_real/python/docs/tutorials/grasshopper_connection.rst

     import bertini_real as br

     br.data.gather() # do this once after decomposing and sampling the surface.
-If

     surface = br.data.read_most_recent()